AnirbanHFX/SHA-3-using-ReVamp/README.md

 ### Keccak-f1600.ins
 This file contains the composite instruction set.
-Currently contains Load stage, Theta stage, Rho stage, Pi stage and Chi stage.
+Can be generated using Ins_gen.c
+It has been tested and verified again Reference SHA-3 implementations.

 ### Keccak-f1600.inp
-Contains the required PIR inputs upto Pi stage.
+Contains the example PIR inputs.
+Can be created using inp_gen.c.

-### load_helper.c
-Used to generate the Load stage instruction set.
+Currently contains PIR inputs for the ASCII string "abc".

-### Theta_helper.c
+### Ins_gen.c
-Used to generate the Theta stage instruction set.
+Used to generate the instruction set Keccak-f1600.ins Also generated RCt.csv which is used by inp_gen to determine the cycle number where Round Constants are required by Iota stage of Instruction set.

-### RhoPi_helper.c
-Used to generate Rho and Pi stages instruction sets.

-### Chi_helper.c
-Used to generate Chi stage instruction set.

 ### inp_gen.c
-Used to randomly generate PIR inputs for the initial SHA-3 states.
+Takes a null terminated ASCII string as input and generates the PIR inputs for the simulator.
-Also contains String of 1 used to reset wordlines
+Also contains String of 1's used to reset wordlines.
+Uses RCt.csv to determine the cycle numbers where Round Constants are loaded to the PIR.

+### revamp.py
+ReRam crossbar simulator

+### config_data.json
+Used to specify which files are used for instruction set and input.

+## gen_demo_config.py
+Used to generate config_data.json